DevExpress/devextreme-documentation/api-reference/50 Common/utils/excelExporter/exportDataGrid(options).md

 Export settings.

 ---
-To export **DataGrid** using <a href="https://github.com/exceljs/exceljs" target="_blank">ExcelJS</a> API, reference or import this library along with the <a href="https://github.com/eligrey/FileSaver.js/" target="_blank">FileSaver</a> library.
+This method requires <a href="https://github.com/exceljs/exceljs" target="_blank">ExcelJS</a> to export data and <a href="https://github.com/eligrey/FileSaver.js/" target="_blank">FileSaver</a> to save files.

-The export is implemented in the [onExporting](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/onExporting.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onExporting') function that is executed before data is exported.
-Set the **cancel** parameter to **true** to prevent execution of the built-in export.
+You can call this method at any point in your application.
+In the example below, this method is called in the [onExporting](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/onExporting.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onExporting') function that is executed before data is exported.
+The **cancel** parameter is enabled to prevent the built-in export.
 As a result, the **DataGrid** is exported as is to a single worksheet.

 ---
 ##### jQuery